RupeshKumar4511/Full_Stack_Development/README.md

 2. useEffect runs automatically after every render by default.

 3. By providing a dependency array, use Effect will only run when specified variables change.
 An empty array means the effect runs once at initial render.
+And if we do not pass an dependency array it will be render continuously.

 4. Multiple useEffect hooks can be used in a single component for organizing different side effects separately.